patamari/4U-Nearness/README.md

 # 4U-Nearness
-Port of Nearness by Jesper Sarnesjo
+Port of Nearness by Jesper Särnesjö